 The idea of personalization is especially relevant today, as tens of millions of workers in the U.S. have become remote employees in the past three months due to the pandemic.
 With this transition, it has become clear that all employees have unique life circumstances, responsibilities, and physical conditions while working remotely with home.

 As employers, this presents an opportunity to craft a personalized experience for all your employees to make sure they’re feeling happy and fulfilled in their jobs.
-There are two pillars to keep in mind when crafting personalized people programs:
+There are two pillars to keep in mind when crafting personalized employee wellbeing programs:

 - Flexibility: To accommodate changing and unique personal needs and responsibilities; Over 50% of employees want more flexible work options and 84% of working parents rank flexibility as their #1 priority.